The Diagnosis:

 Improved Eating Habits and Quality of Living:

-Discussing the lifestyle changes that I have noted in my mother, they are beneficial to not only her but all of us.
+Discussing the lifestyle changes that I have noted in my mother, they benefit her and all of us.
 To begin with, she has increased her consumption of fruits and green vegetables.
 They are rich sources of vitamins and essential nutrients that the body thrives on.
-It feels great when a family member is health-driven, and it motivates us to follow her footsteps in the same direction.
-Though we knew these things even before her diagnosis, we have started incorporating them into our lives only recently.
-She started taking carrot juice and increased the total liquid intake.
-We were blessed to be in touch with an exceedingly cordial and positive set of doctors who gave us the strength to fight the deadly battle.
+It feels great when a family member is health-driven and motivates us to follow her footsteps in the same direction.
+Though we knew these things before her diagnosis, we have only started incorporating them into our lives recently.
+She started taking carrot juice and increased her total liquid intake.
+We were blessed to be in touch with an exceedingly cordial and cheerful set of doctors who gave us the strength to fight the deadly battle.
 I want to reiterate that we would not have been able to win without the excellent treatment that the doctors provided us.

 Alternate Therapies and Exercises: